zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 When you create a SQL task, you can configure values for **input parameters** only.
 If input parameters are configured in a SQL task, you can **override the default values** when you configure the SQL task in a pipeline, and when you run a pipeline that includes the SQL task.

 This SQL task in this workshop will write inside a statistics table on the Autonomous Data Warehouse (`DWH_LOAD_STATS`) the successful/ unsuccessful result of a Pipeline task run based on input parameter from the pipeline, but also the pipeline name and task run key.
 This SQL task will be included in a Pipeline in the following lab.
 To understand better the SQL stored procedure, please check the `OCIDI_RESULT` procedure statement from the SQL script you downloaded and ran on Autonomous Data Warehouse in Lab 0.
-Any user interested in seeing the successful/ unsuccessful result of the Data Integration Pipeline along with the pipeline name and task run key will be able to either do it in the database by querying the `DWH_LOAD_STATS` table, or by checking result in the Data Integration Application from OCI Console.
+Any user interested in seeing the successful/ unsuccessful result of the Data Integration Pipeline along with the pipeline name and task run key will be able to either do it in the database by querying the `DWH_LOAD_STATS` table, or by checking the result in the Data Integration Application from OCI Console.

 1. From your Workspace home page in OCI Data Integration, click **Open tab** (plus icon), and then select **Projects**.